All images © by Roberto Piperno, owner of the domain. Write to email@example.com.

 In the VIIth century Caesarea was conquered by the Arabs and it soon lost importance as a trading centre.
 Without proper maintenance its harbour silted.
-It was conquered by the Crusaders in 1101, but in 1187 Saladin seized it after having conquered Jerusalem.
-In 1191 the Crusaders managed to return to Caesarea.
+It was conquered by the Crusaders in 1101; in 1187 Saladin seized it after having conquered Jerusalem, but in 1191 the Crusaders managed to return to Caesarea.

 King Louis IX of France was the very unfortunate leader of the Seventh Crusade.
 In 1249 he landed at Damietta with the objective of conquering Egypt and then move towards the Holy Land, but in the following year his army was defeated and he was taken prisoner.
 Released after the payment of a huge ransom, he proceeded to Acre, the main remaining Crusader possession in the Holy Land.
 He promoted the strengthening of the fortifications of Acre and Caesarea before returning to France in 1254.